SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Example ML usecases

 \section{Example ML usecases}

-To demonstrate relevant ML use of the dataset, we have examined two main ML applications: LLM in-context learning for text prediction tasks in the transcripts, and imitation learning for student behavior and teacher action prediction during the concurrent feedback session.
+To demonstrate relevant ML use of the dataset, we have examined two main ML applications: LLM in-context learning for text prediction tasks in the transcripts, and imitation learning for student behavior and teacher action prediction.